Healthcare Improvement Fellowship

 -

 Thomas Bodley is an internal medicine and critical care physician at the Scarborough Health Network (SHN) in Scarborough, Ontario.
 He is finishing his MSc in Clinical Epidemiology at the University of Toronto, which focuses on the development and validation of quality indicators for ICU team performance.
-Through the fellowship, Thomas hopes to build capacity for healthcare sustainability initiatives in critical care across Canada.
+Through the fellowship, Thomas built capacity for healthcare sustainability initiatives in critical care across Canada.

 -